holingoko/linguistica/readme.md

 https://github.com/holingoko/linguistica/resources/themes

-Please feel free to create pull requests to add new themes to this directory.
+Pull requests to add new themes to the above directory are welcome.

 Users can also add new themes without having to modify the source code of the application by moving theme files to the directory set via: